Networking¶

 includeSelectors: true

-In order to allow your frontend communicate with your backend, you will need to allow your frontend egressing to your backend and your backend ingressing from your frontend pod.
-You will need a distinct label sets to uniquely identify your backend and frontend pods.
+To allow your frontend to communicate with your backend, you must allow your frontend to egress to your backend and your backend to ingress from your frontend pod.
+You need distinct label sets to uniquely identify your backend and frontend pods.

 Tip